TepMan/2019-04-05-fp-workshop-dotnetday-franken/README.md

 - `npm run pdf`

+On Arch Linux the `decktape` command requires the CLI option `--chrome-arg=--no-sandbox` (for details see "Errors - No usable sandbox!" section in https://github.com/astefanutti/decktape)

 # Reveal-md basics

-`reveal-md` is a convenience wrapper around `revealJs` for people who prefer using markdown instead of plain html.
-The main advantages is that you only have your content in the Git repo (and none of the reveal-js framework).
+`reveal-md` is a convenience wrapper around `reveal-js` for people who prefer using markdown instead of plain html.
+The main advantages is that you only have your content in the Git repository (and none of the reveal-js framework).

-The basic command for starting a reveal-md presentation is `reveal-md your-content.md`.
+The basic command for starting a `reveal-md` presentation is `reveal-md your-content.md`.

 The presentation can be customized: